-- Promoting that customers or users apply their own methods of precaution, to avoid any breach in security.
+- Educating customers or users to apply their own methods of precaution, to avoid any breach in security.

-Many companies have already joined this technology, which makes their infrastructure more complex.
+Many companies have already embraced this technology, which makes their infrastructure more complex.

 In the telecommunications sector, the IoT focus is on 5G networks that support the millions of connected devices.
 The idea is to meet the problem of temporary delays, high speed and low power consumption.